Carleton-Team-Koala/Scramble/README.md

 - Our version of the game has support for exactly two players.
 - The tiles look slightly different.
 - Hand scores are not removed from the final scores when the game ends
+- The game immediately begins - users do not have the ability to mulligan.

 ## Setup Instructions